seba40/FrameTime/README.md

   <img  src="https://i.imgur.com/qDpL2ug.png">
 </p>
 <h1 align="center">DESCRIPTION</h1>
-<p align="center">A while ago i found an old tablet of mine and decided to use it for a photo frame that also shows the time and date but in the end,showing the time and date, was its main purpose.The apps on the play store were pretty lame so i made my own app in unity.The app has two windows , one for time and one for date and also a battery indicator.</p>
+<p align="center">A while ago i found an old tablet of mine and decided to use it for a photo frame that also shows the time and date.
+In the end showing the time and date became its main purpose.The apps on the play store were not tailored for my need so i made my own app in unity.The app has two windows , one for time and one for calendar and also a battery indicator.</p>
 <h1 align="center">BUILT WITH</h1>
  <p align="center">  <a href="https://unity3d.com/">Unity3D </a>- Graphics Engine</p>
  <p align="center" >  <a href="https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/">C# </a>- Scripting Language</p>